Chart Color Schemes

 Pemulwuy - Greystanes (North) has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 36 projects likely affecting the region.
-Notable initiatives include 515-519 Great Western Highway Mixed Use Development, The Rise Pemulwuy Residential Development, Westmead Health Precinct Redevelopment, and Hyland Road Sporting Complex, with further details provided below.
+AreaSearch has identified 40 projects that may affect the region.
+Notable initiatives include New Hyland Road Sporting Complex, 515-519 Great Western Highway Mixed Use Development, The Rise Pemulwuy Residential Development, and Westmead Health Precinct Redevelopment.
+Below is a list of projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.